PredictiveMovement/predictivemovement/README.md

 ## Running the project

-#### Before you start running the project

-Start by exporting port 9200
+**Before you start running the project,** start by exporting port 9200

 ```
 kubectl port-forward elasticsearch-0 9200:9200 --namespace pelias